-ARC uses Concur Technologies' ConcurGov travel system (system selected by the Treasury as its E-Gov Travel solution).
-Concur Technologies developed and hosts ConcurGov.
+ARC uses SAP Concur's ConcurGov travel system (system selected by the Treasury as its E-Gov Travel solution).
+SAP Concur developed and hosts ConcurGov.
 ConcurGov is a web-based, self-service travel system that incorporates traditional reservation and fulfillment support and a fully-automated booking process.
 ConcurGov uses system processes and audits to ensure compliance to the FTR and/or Agency policy.
 ConcurGov is used to prepare, examine, route, approve, and record travel authorizations and vouchers.
 It is used to process all temporary duty location (TDY) authorizations, vouchers, local vouchers and miscellaneous employee reimbursements.
-Approved documents interface to Oracle for obligation or payment during a daily batch or real time interface process.
+Approved documents interface to Oracle for obligation or payment during real time interface process.
 ConcurGov users consist of travelers, document preparers, budget reviewers, approving officials and administrators.